iiqrah/Java-in-two-semesters-/Chapter 1 - The first Step/notes/03 analysis of first java program.md

 ### Header

 ```
-public class helloHackers
+public class HelloHackers
 ```

 #### public

   - makes the class accesible to the outside world/other classes
-  - name the file similar to the name of the public class, here file is called helloHackers.java
+  - name the file similar to the name of the public class, here file is called HelloHackers.java

-#### class helloHackers
+#### class HelloHackers

 - OOP languages require the program to be written in separate units called classes
-- Always give a name to the class, here it is called helloHackers
+- Always give a name to the class, here it is called HelloHackers
 - This simple program, we created just one class however it interacts with other built-in classes

 - Naming class conventions: